 Culture Shock is a term used to describe the anxiety produced when a person moves to a completely new environment.
 This term expresses the lack of direction, the feeling of not knowing what to do or how to do things in a new environment, and not knowing what is appropriate or inappropriate.

 The feeling of culture shock can usually set in after the first few weeks of arriving in a new country.
 It is a normal part of adjusting to new foods, customs, language, people and activities.
 A person with culture shock may experience some of these symptoms: irritability, headaches or stomach aches, overly concerned with health, easily tired, loneliness, hopelessness, distrust of hosts, withdrawal from people and activities, painful homesickness, lowered work performance.

-This article can help to guide you through some of the stages you may recognize and how you can fight it or learn to deal with it and overcome it’s effects.
+Although originally written specifically for visitors to Taiwan, this article can help to guide you through some of the stages you may recognize, no matter where you may be, and show how you can fight it or learn to deal with it and overcome it’s effects.

 Culture shock can be described as the physical and emotional discomfort one suffers when living in another country or place different from his or her place of origin.
 Usually, the way that we lived before is not accepted or considered normal in the new country.
 Everything is different, for example, not speaking the language, not knowing how to use simple everyday items such as banking machines, getting a cell phone, using telephones, or knowing how to take a bus.